theevann/Social_Interactions/README.md

 - Change the time window size, currentTime and step to have a 'nice' animation
 - Open web console to see logs

-N.B. : you have to allow your browser to read file locally.
+N.B. : you have to allow your browser to read file locally:

     => For Google Chrome, use the command '--allow-file-access-from-files' on opening.
     => For Mozilla Firefox, see : http://kb.mozillazine.org/Links_to_local_pages_don't_work